grimace87/ShiningEmulator/README.md

 #### Building

-- Windows project based on root-level CMakeLists.txt; tested using CLion.
+- Windows project based on root-level CMakeLists.txt; tested using CLion and Visual Studio 2019.
 Open the root directory and load the CMakeLists.txt.
 Requires the MSVC toolchain installed (install Visual Studio with C++ Desktop development components).
 - Android project based on root-level build.gradle; tested using Android Studio.
 Import the project in the root directory.

 #### Library dependencies